Originally published on March 5, 2012 6:35 am

 - Very upsetting: Mexican conductor named Rodolfo Cazares, who leads Germany's Bremerhaven city orchestra, was kidnapped along with 18 other members of his extended family (including three American citizens).
 Seven months later, Cazares and three other men are still missing, despite his family having paid four ransoms to the drug cartel presumed to be responsible.

 - In the 2015-16 season, Chicago's Lyric Opera will premiere an opera based on Ann Patchett's novel Bel Canto.
 Worth noting: This is the first new work debuted by Lyric in more than a decade.
 The composer is the Peruvian 33-year-old Jimmy Lopez and the librettist is the Cuban-born Pulitzer Prize winner Nilo Cruz.
-The first composer to try to tackle Patchett's novel, Aaron Jay Kernis, didn't complete a Bel Canto opera commissioned by Santa Fe Opera.
+The first composer to try to tackle Patchett's novel, Aaron Jay Kernis, didn't complete a Bel Canto opera commissioned by Santa Fe Opera after the death of both his parents in 2004.
 Also, according to the Chicago Sun-Times' Andrew Patner, all credit should be given to soprano Renee Fleming, who "continues to exert her considerable influence ... in her second year in her parallel career as creative consultant to Lyric Opera of Chicago, [she] has moved a conservative institution."

 - Aloha, Hawaii!
 This weekend the Hawaii Symphony Orchestra gives its debut concert, featuring Beethoven's Fifth Symphony — a year after its predecessor, the Honolulu Symphony, folded.
 Conductor JoAnn Falletta is serving as artistic advisor.